etianen/django-reversion/docs/api.rst

     The Django model to register.

 ``fields=None``
-    An iterable of field named to include in the serialized data.
+    An iterable of field names to include in the serialized data.
 If ``None``, all fields will be included.

 ``exclude=()``
-    An iterable of fields to exclude from the serialized data.
+    An iterable of field names to exclude from the serialized data.

 ``follow=()``
     An iterable of model relationships to follow when saving a version of this model. ``ForeignKey``, ``ManyToManyField`` and reversion ``ForeignKey`` relationships are supported.
 Any property that returns a ``Model`` or ``QuerySet`` is also supported.